-One should follow her, it would be a good lesson—follow her instead of going to gape at a waterfall: good lesson for the old man.
 With an oath and a sigh Hugh retraced his steps, which was once a trim metaphor, and went back to the shop.
 (Ch 5)

 This Henry Emery Person, our Person’s father, might be described as a well-meaning, earnest, dear little man, or as a wretched fraud, depending on the angle of light and the position of the observer.
 (Ch 6)

 No matrimonial agency could have offered its clients such variations on the theme of one virgin.
 (Ch 12)

 Knowing Julia, he was quite sure she would not have told a chance friend about their affair—one sip among dozens of swallows.
 (Ch 13)

 . .the simple expression of love became a kind of degenerate avian performance executed by the male alone, with no female in sight—long neck straight, then curved, beak dipped, neck straightened again.
 (Ch 17)

 One of his characters is consulting a Michelin, and says: there’s many a mile between Condom in Gascogne and Pussy in Savoie.
 (Ch 19)

 What luck that Mr. Romeo still gripped and twisted and cracked that crooked cricoid as X-rayed by the firemen and mountain guides in the street.
 Superman carrying a young soul in his embrace!
 (Ch 20)